 3.3 Citations and References

-3.3.1: Use Harvard Referencing Style for citations and references.
+3.3.1: Use Feldenkrais Research Journal Reference Style Guide for citations and references.

 3.3.2: Provide the hyperlink for any citations and references found on the Internet in the Reference list.

-3.4 Style for Submissions: Please be consistent with the following style guide:
+3.4 Style for Submissions: Please be consistent with following our style guide.

 4. Ethics and Permissions